edrlab/librivox2lpf/README.md

 In order to test such apps, and also for proving to the industry that generating standard W3C Audiobooks is easy, there is a need for producing samples as automatically as possible, from open content.

 [Librivox](https://librivox.org/) is a non-commercial, non-profit and ad-free project, in which volunteers record chapters of books in the public domain, and which distributes such content in the public domain available, for free.
-Audio content is [avaiable in multiple languages(https://librivox.org/search?primary_key=0&search_category=language&search_page=1&search_form=get_results)].
+Audio content is [available in multiple languages](https://librivox.org/search?primary_key=0&search_category=language&search_page=1&search_form=get_results)].
 This is a marvelous source of content for the samples we need.

 ## Installation